 Share this page:

-China Construction Bank (CCB) is a leading commercial bank in China providing a comprehensive range of commercial banking products and services.
+China Construction Bank (CCB), established in 1954, is a leading commercial bank in China providing a comprehensive range of commercial banking products and services.
 CCB's business consists of corporate banking, personal banking, and treasury operations.
-CCB is among the market leaders in China in a number of products and services, including infrastructure loans, residential mortgage and bank cards.
-In 2015 CCB was the second largest bank in the world by market capitalization and 6th largest company in the world.
-It operates a network of over 14,925 branches and sub-branches in 31 provinces around Mainland China and maintains overseas branches in Barcelona, Frankfurt, Luxembourg, Hong Kong, Johannesburg, New York, Seoul, Singapore, Tokyo, Melbourne, Sidney and Auckland, and a wholly owned subsidiary in London.
+In 2016 CCB was the second largest bank in the world by assets and the 6th largest company in the world.
+It operates a network of almost 15,000 branches and sub-branches in 31 provinces around Mainland China.
+The bank maintains overseas branches in Barcelona, Frankfurt, Luxembourg, Hong Kong, Johannesburg, New York, Seoul, Singapore, Tokyo, Melbourne, Sidney and Auckland, and a wholly owned subsidiary in London.
 Its assets at the end of 2016 amounted to RMB 20.963 trillion.